KimSB80/KimSB80.github.io/index.md

 ---
 ### [Effect of Thermal Stress on Juvenile Salmonids (PhD Work)](/PhD_page)
-I designed and ran a large project to collect and analyze data on the effect of elevated water temperatures on fish habitat use.
+I designed and ran a large project to collect and analyze data on the effect of elevated water temperatures on fish habitat use in northern California.
 [Read more](/PhD_page)
 <img width="600" height="450" src="images/PhDwork2.png?raw=true"/>

 ---